 Back to the beginning

-AddiFab was founded 5 years ago by Jon Jessen, Peter Lund Sørensen and Staal but actually appeared on our radar last year after it announced its collaboration with Mitsubishi Chemical.
+AddiFab was founded around 6 years ago by Jon Jessen, Peter Lund Sørensen and Staal but actually appeared on our radar last year after it announced its collaboration with Mitsubishi Chemical.

 The whole story started with a medical device development project.
 The three cofounders share the same background in the hearing aids industry.
 However, in 2014, Jessen and Lund Sørensen discovered that no AM system could achieve automated production of large numbers of miniature precision components.
 Staal’s significant contribution in fund-raising enabled the company to really take off.